csarevalo/Case-Studies/Cyclistic-Data-Analysis-2020/README.md

 #### Cleaning Operations
 Now that we have established a solid foundation of information about each station, we will use this data (station_name, station_id, lat, lng) to replace the trips corresponding information about start & end stations.
-The full query is available [here] (link), however below I will discussion a brief overview of the steps taken.
+The full query is available [here](sql-queries/step-3-cleaning-and-adding-data.sql) and the verification of the results is available [here](sql-queries/step-3_5-verifying-clean-data.sql), however below I will discussion a brief overview of the steps taken.

 1. The goal of this new query is to create a new version of *divvy_trip_data* (*v2*), where certain cases are excluded, to make analysis of the trip data easier.